Create a project

 1. In the Projects tab, click New Project.

-2. Choose the project type: Image, Image (Legacy), Video or Audio, Text, Tiled Imagery (Beta), Point Cloud (Beta), or Other (Beta).
+2. Choose the project type: LLMs and GenAI, Image, Image (Legacy), Video or Audio, Text, Tiled Imagery (Beta), or Point Cloud (Beta).

 3. Type your project’s name.